Preparation of the Dossier

 - What is the process by which dossiers are reviewed, how long does it take, and who does it?

-Process/Time Frame: The length of time necessary for the whole process varies with the complexity of the review.
-Staff check the file at all stages to ensure that all necessary documents are included and that the correct processes have been followed; every effort is made to expedite the file through the process.
+Process/Time Frame: The length of time necessary for the review process varies with the complexity of the review.
+Staff members check the file at all stages to ensure that all necessary documents are included and that the correct processes have been followed; every effort is made to expedite the file through the process.
 Review by a personnel committee may take some months.
-Most final decisions are made by the end of the academic year (June), but any that are not completed and had met the deadline leaving the department, will be completed during the summer or early fall and are made effective retroactive to July 1st.
+Most final decisions are made by the end of the academic year (June 30).

-The following topics are typical of the concerns of the various reviewers (Peer Group, Department Chair, Voting Group, Dean, Personnel Committee, and Vice Provost-Academic Affairs) who will evaluate the file (See: APM 375).
+The following areas are the focus of the reviewers (Peer Group, Voting Group, Dean, Personnel Committee, and Vice Provost-Academic Affairs) who evaluate the dossier (see: APM 375).
 A candidate’s performance will be judged on the quality of the specific areas of responsibility as identified in the position description and criteria for the position (APM 375).

 Coordination of Academic Programs

 Academic Coordinators have the responsibility for coordinating one or more academic programs.
-This may include responsibility for directing the activities of other academic appointees or staff.
-These activities may include:
+These activities may include one or more of these areas:

 - Academic program planning and development;

-- Evaluation of academic program activities and functions;
+- Evaluation of academic program effectiveness and success;

 - Development of proposals for extramural funding of campus programs and identification of support services;